 In the timing constraint setup, we create an ideal general clock for all inputs and outputs, which means all paths are clocked with two ideal flip-flops at the beginning and the end of each path shown in Fig.~\ref{fig:timing_constraints}.
 The benchmarks used are all combinational circuits, so that the ideal clock was not applied with any uncertainties or transition delays.

 To tighten the timing constraint, shown in Fig.~\ref{fig:timing_constraints}, the output delay constraint ($T_{od}$) is gradually increased for a given clock period ($T_{c}$).
 The required time ($T_{r}$) is calculated through Equation~\eqref{eq:required_time} in EDA tools, so the required time ($T_{r}$) that solutions need to meet is gradually becoming strict.

 The circuit path arrival time ($T_{a}$) should be less than the required time ($T_{r}$) to the meet the timing constraint.
 The settings of both synthesis step and physical implementation step are summarised in Table~\ref{table:tool_setting}.

 The output load capacitance (set\_load) is also specified in part of the following experiments.
 In the physical design flow, all die area is shaped in the ratio of 1.0, and core utilisation is 70\%.
-Timing-driven placement \& routing and signal integrity (SI) driven routing are enabled for better performance.
+Timing-driven placement and routing, and signal integrity (SI) driven routing are enabled for better performance.